 After becoming comfortable in their first classroom environment, Nursery students set out to discover what lies beyond the walls of their room.
 As part of their milestone project, the Nursery class conducts interviews of the teachers and staff members who comprise the All Saints Community.
 This special project allows the Nursery students to learn more about the members of their school community and to gain a better awareness of the people who make our school run.
 The students learn what an interview is and how to ask questions to gather information about their interviewees.
 They also learn the difference between a statement and a question.

 Students brainstorm with their teachers and create a list of questions to ask the members of the All Saints Community.
 During the interview process, they begin with simple questions such as “What is your favorite color?” or “Do you have a pet?”
 They also ask each interviewee about his/her favorite book and listen to the book read aloud.
-After a few rounds of interviews, students begin to think of new and interesting questions to ask their interviewees, including “Do you wear dresses?,” “What is your favorite food?,” “Do you have a computer?,” What are your favorite cloud shapes?” and “What is your favorite healthy food?”
+After a few rounds of interviews, students begin to think of new and interesting questions to ask their interviewees, including “What is your favorite food?,” “Do you have a computer?,” What are your favorite cloud shapes?” and “What is your favorite healthy food?”

 After the interviews are complete, the information from each interview is recorded on a summary sheet by the teacher and is compiled into a class book that lives in the classroom library.
 Finally, the students create special thank you cards for each person who visited.